lich4/ChargeLimiter/www/help_en.md

 * Private api is used in CL, so it is impossible to be published to Appstore.
 * Special entitlements is used in CL, so it is impossible to be installed as common ipa files.

+How to cool down the battery in summer?
+* Lower power usage of iDevice hardware with "Powercuff" capability in CL, it will reduce the charging wattage in the same time.
+* Use a charger of lower Watt to charge.
+* Use a heat dissipation or sth.

 ## Compatibility

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported